StatErik/mcm-fancontrol/README.md

-Fancontrol for WD Mycloud Mirror gen2 and Ex2 Ultra Temperature sensor & fan
+Fancontrol for WD Mycloud Mirror gen2 and Ex2 Ultra.
+This is for my personal setup.
+I use an external 80mm Fan below the NAS to keep it cool.
+It starts spinning reliably on speed setting 3.
+So I added an MIN_SPEED setting.
+For completion there is also a MAX_SPEED setting.
+Also a few minor bugs were fixed.

+Temperature sensor & fan
 ------------------------